 Is your iTunes or iCloud backup or restore process taking so long that you sometimes just cancel it?
 For sure it can be frustrating and irritating.
 Here are a few tips that might help you out in speeding up your backup, sync or restore process up in iTunes.

-Delete old unused apps and app data
+Delete old unused apps that have a lot of app data

-Create regular iTunes backups
+Create regular iTunes or iCloud backups

 Crash reports that iTunes sends to Apple can increase your backup time, as iTunes must first copy these and send them before the backup is created.
 To prevent iTunes from sending crash reports and save time, you should: